 Shared Iftars For One and All

-Yet another age-old tradition is the shared Iftars, especially for the less fortunate ones.
+Yet another age-old tradition that people follow on Ramadan festival in Turkey is the shared Iftars, especially for the less fortunate ones.
 Since the month is all about evoking love, compassion and kindness amongst people, shared Iftars are organized where anyone and everyone can join.
-People eat from the same tables and in-fact from the same plates during a shared iftar.
+People eat from the same tables and in fact from the same plates during a shared iftar.
 No matter where you belong to, you will always be welcome in the after fast feast in Turkey.

 Suggested Read: Top 8 Uniquely Exciting Things To Do in Turkey!